Makin-Things/platinum-weather-card/README.md

 ![Platinum Weather card](https://raw.githubusercontent.com/Makin-Things/platinum-weather-card/master/images/overview-section-highlighted.png)

-There are 3 different layout options to choose from for the overview section.
-There are 'complete', 'observations' and 'forecast'.
+There are 4 different layout options to choose from for the overview section.
+There are 'complete', 'observations', 'forecast' and 'title only'.

 <caption>Complete</caption>